br-Chan/FibonacciSum-SE282-2024/README.md

 So the sum of the first n Fibonacci numbers is equal to the (n+2)th Fibonacci number minus 1.

 The method implementing this formula also returns an integer, and so will only work between n = 0 and n = 44.
-This is because the method uses the fibonacci method to find the (n+2)th fibonacci number.
+This is because the method uses the implemented fibonacci method to find the (n+2)th fibonacci number.
 Since (n+2) will not give the correct answer when more than 46, this method will not work when n is more than 44.

 ## Calculating the GCD of two numbers